Project-Counter/cop5/source/00-foreword.rst

 .. rubric:: Consistency in report formats

-Release 5 consists of four Master Reports.
-Each of the Master Reports is associated with several pre-set filtered Standard Views, but can also be examined from different viewpoints to suit the needs of the person working with the report.
-Librarians will be able to use Master Report to customize their analysis to meet their specific reporting need.
+Release 5 consists of four COUNTER Reports.
+Each of the COUNTER Reports is associated with several pre-set filtered Standard Views of the COUNTER Report, but can also be examined from different viewpoints to suit the needs of the person working with the report.
+Librarians will be able to use COUNTER Report to customize their analysis to meet their specific reporting need.

 .. rubric:: Consistency and clarity in metrics